zepto-lang/datetime/README.md

 ; returns a string akin to the bash date command, like so: Sun 2 Aug 2015 15:58:12.000012 GMT
 ```

-Please not that information about timezone and usecs gets lost when doing somethin akin to:
+Please not that information about timezone and &micro;seconds gets lost when doing something akin to:
 ```clojure
 (datetime:from-unix-timestamp (datetime:to-unix-timestamp foo-date))
 ```

-This is due to the nature of timestamps.
+This is due to the nature of unix timestamps.

 # Example